martinwilk/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
-This dataset is related with a direct marketing campaigns of a Portuguese bank.
+This dataset is related with a direct marketing campaigns of a Portuguese bank (1).
 We seek to predict if a customer will subscribe a term deposit.
 Knowing this information saves the banking company a lot of time and money because only customers with a high likelihood of subscribing to the bank product are contacted via phone and informed about the term deposit.
-We will compare a hyperparameter-tuned scikit-learn logistic regression model to a classification model created by Azure AutoML in this project.
+(1) We will compare a hyperparameter-tuned scikit-learn logistic regression model to a classification model created by Azure AutoML in this project.

 The best performing model was a hyperparameter-tuned logistic regression with a inverse regularization strength (C) of 0.73 and maximal 300 iterations (max_iter).